jandales/jandales/README.md

 ### Hi there 👋, I'm Jess Andales

 ## About me
-Im Jesus Andales an entry level web developer
+Im interested in web developer

 ## Skills